HarmMunk/DTObserve/README.md

 # DTObserve
-Manage observation with the Dwingeloo Telescope
+Manage observation with the Dwingeloo Telescope.